Rural Tourism. Under the influence of the river Navia.

 Coaña shares meadowlands and forests with the sea.
 A little further inland is one of the best preserved and most visited fortified settlement called Coaña, while nearer the coast is the fortified settlements of Mohías.

 Illano, Villayón and Boal, are also enticing villages.
-Illano capital is worth exploring.
-An essential village to visit is San Esteban de los Buitres, with its decadent beauty and location, never failing to astound travellers.
+Eilao capital is worth exploring.
+An essential village to visit is Santesteba, with its decadent beauty and location, never failing to astound travellers.
 With its incredible Buitres viewpoint.
-Villar de Bullaso and Cedemonio are other villages worth visiting.
+El Villar de Buyaso and Zadamoño are other villages worth visiting.
 Villayón is home to beautiful waterfalls such as the Oneta or the Méxica, the Pímpano Cave, the Mouro Well and the Dolmen and Carondio route.
 Finally, in Boal, which was the starting point for so many leaving for the Americas, the Indianos architecture (Asturians who emigrated to the America and returned with a fortune) is still very present.

 Villa Anita (Boal).